OlegApanovich/wordpress_theme_with_autoload_boilerplate/README.md

 ## How to use
 All autoloded classes we keep in **src** theme folder.
 You can change in composer.json file.
 Also in composer.json you can change default namespace.
 Right now we defined it as **ThemeDev**

+You cant defind as many new classes as you want in your **src** folder.
+Please do not forget use folder name and namespace convention when doing it according to PSR standards other way aoutload do not see your newly created classes.
+As for an example purposes src folder already has some dummy classes with such convention naming.